 HMRC usually taxes premiums through a reduction in a covered employee’s personal allowance.
 This will be by the same figure as the price of the premiums paid on their behalf.
 After this deduction, employees can earn less before tax kicks in.

-Providing independent advice we work with all the leading UK insurers however the bulk of the employer health insurance market is made up of four main insurers:
+There has been some consolidation over the years which has resulted in the bulk of the employer health insurance market now being made up of four main insurers:

 Given its popularity, business medical insurance is often one of the first benefits employers introduce into the workplace.

-It can form a valuable cornerstone of any employee benefits package.
+Whether it’s small business covering two directors or corporate health insurance for a public company it can form a valuable cornerstone of any employee benefits package.
 Other insurances you might look at to round off your benefits package include:

 We have all the specialist knowledge as well as whole-of-market access to ensure you get the best deal for your business.
 That way you can focus on what you’re best at: Delivering your own proposition.